KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 ~~~
 colnames(variants)[colnames(variants) == "sample_id"] <- "strain"

-# check the column name (hint names are returned as a vector)
+# check the column name (hint: names are returned as a vector)
 colnames(variants)

+# There is a MUCH easier way to do this.
+Stay tuned for the next chapter.
 ~~~
 {: .language-r}